 The Othering and Belonging Institute’s “Inclusiveness Index” is a holistic gauge of the degree of inclusivity experienced by marginalized groups across the globe and within the United States.
-Our index ranks states and nation-states in absolute and relative terms using a variety of indicators.
+Our index ranks states and countries in absolute and relative terms using a variety of indicators.
 Our instrument is unique in striving to gauge inclusivity on its own terms rather than as part of a more general assessment of group well-being, wealth or economic conditions.

 We operationalize this definition of “inclusivity” by focusing primarily on the degree of institutional inclusion and protections extended to vulnerable groups across salient social cleavages, such as gender, race, ethnicity, religion, sexual orientation, and (dis)ability.
 Our index focuses on social groups rather than individuals, emphasizing the kind of marginality that results from social identities and group membership.

 The indicators and data sources we draw on to construct this index and gauge inclusivity are described here, but we recognize that many aspects of this issue are not captured by current data sources, and that some indicators or measures are not consistently or regularly collected in a way that would permit their incorporation into this Index.
 A complete description of all data sources used and a matrix of inputs can be seen in our methodology section.

 This research initiative, now in its 7th year, is presented as an interactive web-based tool rather than a formal report.
 We are hopeful that this new approach, adopted in 2021, will allow users to better understand the inputs and drivers of individual state-based rankings and glean deeper insights into the dynamics of inclusivity.